USFWS/secas/_posts/2021-10-21-SWAP-survey-says.md

 ---
+layout: post
-published: false
+published: true
+title: The SWAP survey says...
+author: >-
+  Louise Vaughn, User Support for the Southeast and South Atlantic Blueprints
+hero:
+  name: SWAPsurveychart.png
+  alt: Bar chart of responses to survey question about potential data sources for Conservation Opportunity Areas.
+The following number of states reported planning to use these datasets: priority sites and habitats for SGCN (including watersheds) - 12, location of existing protected areas - 12, partner priorities - 8, Southeast Conservation Blueprint - 8, Integrated Natural Resources Management Plans (INRMPs) - 2, other - 3, Not sure - 2.
+  caption: The number of states that reported planning to use these datasets to identify Conservation Opportunity Areas, from the SWAP alignment survey.
+  headerClass: light-text
+  float: right
 ---
 One of the aims of SECAS is to clear barriers to conservation actions across jurisdictional boundaries.
 This is why SECAS staff are working with the SEAFWA Wildlife Diversity Committee (WDC) to help develop potential opportunities to align State Wildlife Action Plans (SWAPs) in the Southeast.
 This follows guidance and recommendations from the [Association of Fish and Wildlife Agencies (AFWA) President’s Task Force on Shared Science & Landscape Conservation Priorities](mailto:https://www.fishwildlife.org/application/files/5316/0107/3126/AFWA_Presidents_Task_Force_Science_Landscapes_Final_Report_08262020_CLEAN.pdf) and the AFWA State Wildlife Action Plan & Landscape Conservation Work Group.
 The WDC, the AWFA Task Force, and the AFWA Work Group recognize that aligning SWAPs is an efficient and effective way to support cross-jurisdictional conservation actions and sustain Species of Greatest Conservation Need (SGCN).

 The SEAFWA WDC established a subcommittee to help identify potential recommendations for Southeastern states to align their SWAPs.
-In August 2021, the subcommittee sent a survey to each SWAP coordinator in the Southeast region (15 states, Puerto Rico, and the U.S. Virgin Islands).
+As I mentioned [in my previous blog](http://secassoutheast.org/2021/08/31/Aligning-Southeast-SWAPs.html), the subcommittee sent a survey to each SWAP coordinator in the Southeast region (15 states, Puerto Rico, and the U.S. Virgin Islands).
 The survey sought to elicit information about how each state or territory (the states) approaches their SWAP, what tools they use, and what elements of SWAP revision they find most challenging.

-And the results are in!
+And the results are in!<!--more-->

 The survey found that most states do not consider any major components of revising their SWAP to be easy to accomplish.
 This is likely no surprise to SWAP coordinators.
 However, some components of SWAP revision are more challenging than others.
 The majority of states reported as the most challenging components of their SWAP revision: